Skip to main content

 3. RETENTION SCHEDULE

-The following retention periods apply: • Employee Records: [Employee Data Retention] • Customer / Client Records: [Customer Data Retention] • Financial Records: [Financial Records Retention] • CCTV Footage: [Cctv Retention] • Marketing Data: [Marketing Data Retention] • Website / IT Logs: [Website Logs Retention]
+The following retention periods apply: • Employee Records: [Employee Records Retention Period] • Customer / Client Records: [Customer / Client Records Retention Period] • Financial Records: [Financial Records Retention Period] • CCTV Footage: [CCTV Footage Retention Period] • Marketing Data: [Marketing Data Retention Period] • Website / IT Logs: [Website / IT Logs Retention Period]

 4. SECURE DELETION